CONTENTS OF NEWSLETTER 38

 Gas producers led by Paramount Energy Trust, anxious to keep supplies and their cash flow pumping, were allowed to apply for exemptions while the geological study progressed, however.

-To the irritation of energy companies planning oil sands projects worth hundreds of millions of dollars, many of the wells remained pumping after the Sept.
+To the irritation of energy companies planning oil sands projects worth hundreds of millions of dollars, many of the wells remained to pump after the Sept.
 1 deadline because of the exemptions.

 Instead, board staff will use the data in the study to make recommendations on specific wells, which will be released on Jan.
 26, it said.

-The risk, say the board and oil sands firms, is that some of the crude may not be able to be pumped to the surface using steam-injection techniques, as is planned by several companies such as Petro-Canada and Nexen Inc.
+The risk, say the board and oil sands firms, is that some of the crudes may not be able to be pumped to the surface using steam injection techniques, as is planned by several companies such as Petro-Canada and Nexen Inc.

 They have argued that the gas pools are fast depleting and the energy content of the oil sands is 600 times higher.
 That value must be preserved for Albertans, the EUB has said.